 Education is necessary for economic mobility.
-Americans with college degrees are paid 74% more than those with only high school degrees.
+Americans with college degrees are paid over $30,000 more than those with only high school degrees.
 This gives them enough to save and acquire wealth.

 Without equity, education can create structural inequality.
 Children who don’t get that start in life won’t do as well as their better-educated peers.
-As a result, they will not be able to afford a quality education for their children.
-It creates a domino effect for income inequality.
+As a result, they will not be able to afford quality education for their children.
+It creates a domino effect on income inequality.

 Education Score by State